-DIT 201 Nutritional Services in 3 hrs.
-Institutions (3-0)
+DIT 201 Nutritional Services in Institutions (3-0)

-Surveys institutions, agencies and organizations that assist the community in developing appropriate educational techniques for individuals and groups of various backgrounds.
+Surveys institutions, agencies and organizations that assist the community in meeting nutritional needs of its people.
+Emphasis will be placed on developing appropriate educational techniques for individuals and groups of various backgrounds.